wandb/wandb/README.md

 # Weights and Biases [![ci](https://circleci.com/gh/wandb/client.svg?style=svg)](https://circleci.com/gh/wandb/client) [![pypi](https://img.shields.io/pypi/v/wandb.svg)](https://pypi.python.org/pypi/wandb)

 The **Weights and Biases** client is am open source library, CLI (wandb), and local web application for organizing and analyzing your machine learning experiments.
-Think of it as a framework-agnostic lite-weight TensorBoard that persists additional information such as the state of your code, system metrics, and configuration parameters.
+Think of it as a framework-agnostic lightweight TensorBoard that persists additional information such as the state of your code, system metrics, and configuration parameters.

 ## Local Features